-Outcome 9: Advanced constitutionalism, humar n rights and the rule of la w Output indicators Annual target 2023/24 Quarterly targets Quarter 1 Quarter 2 Quarter 3 Quarter 4 9.1.1 Virtual data repository for collection of disaggregated statistical data for measurements of racism, racial discrimination, xenophobia and related intolerance developed by target date Virtual data repository for collection of disaggregated statistical data for measurements of racism, racial discrimination, xenophobia and related intolerance developed by 31 March 2024 Selection of recommended system Conduct internal stakeholder consultation with NOC and IT.
-Identifying the process for the development of the Virtual data repository Insource services of service provider to develop Virtual repository Pilot the developed Virtual data repository system Virtual data repository for collection of disaggregated statistical data for measurements of racism, racial discrimination, xenophobia and related intolerance developed by 31 March 2024 9.2.1 Number of country reports submitted to Minister for approval for submission to Cabinet 1 - - - 1 9.3.1 Percentage of valid requests for 85% 85% 85% 85% 85%
+Outcome 9: Advanced Outcome 9: Advanced constitutionalism, human rights and the rule of law Output indicators Annual target 2023/24 Quarterly targets Quarter 1 Quarter 2 Quarter 3 Quarter 4 9.1.1 Virtual data repository for collection of disaggregated statistical data for measurements of racism, racial discrimination, xenophobia and related intolerance developed by target date Virtual data repository for collection of disaggregated statistical data for measurements of racism, racial discrimination, xenophobia and related intolerance developed by 31 March 2024 Selection of recommended system Conduct internal stakeholder consultation with NOC and IT.
+Identifying the process for the development of the Virtual data repository Insource services of service provider to develop Virtual repository Engage with stakeholders in the criminal justice system to finalise business agreement Develop the charge categories for the development of different fields in virtual data repository system Virtual data repository for collection of disaggregated statistical data for measurements of racism, racial discrimination, xenophobia and related intolerance developed by 31 March 2024 9.2.1 Number of country reports submitted to Minister for approval for submission to Cabinet 1 - - 1 9.3.1 Percentage of valid requests for 85% 85% 85% 85% 85%

-Outcome 9: Advanced constitutionalism, humai n rights and the rule of la w Output indicators Annual target 2023/24 Quarterly targets Quarter 1 Quarter 2 Quarter 3 Quarter 4 extradition and mutual legal assistance in criminal matters processed and submitted to the Director-General within 20 working days from the date of receipt 9.4.1 Number of engagements held with stakeholders towards the promotion of the Equality Act and Equality Courts 6 - 2 2 2 9.4.2 Number of constitutional dialogues held for the advancement of constitutionalism 4 1 1 1 1 9.5.1 Number of international Human Rights instruments submitted to Minister for approval 1 Submission of memorandum to Minister to request for approval to consult Clusters Consultations with government clusters on draft Cabinet Memorandum to accede to the Convention on the Submission of Convention on the Recognition and Enforcement of Foreign Judgments in Civil or Commercial 1
+Outcome 9: Advanced constitutionalism, human rights and the rule of law

+Output indicators Annual target 2023/24 Quarterly targets Quarter 1 Quarter 2 Quarter 3 Quarter 4 extradition and mutual legal assistance in criminal matters processed and submitted to the Director-General within 20 working days from the date of receipt 9.4.1 Number of engagements held with stakeholders towards the promotion of the Equality Act and Equality Courts 6 - 2 2 2 9.4.2 Number of constitutional dialogues held for the advancement of constitutionalism 4 1 1 1 1 9.5.1 Number of international Human Rights instruments submitted to Minister for approval 1 Submission of memorandum to Minister to request for approval to consult Clusters Consultations with government clusters on draft Cabinet Memorandum to accede to the Convention on the Submission of Convention on the Recognition and Enforcement of Foreign Judgments in Civil or Commercial 1

-Outcome 9: Advanced constitutionalism, huma n rights and the rule of la w Output indicators Annual target 2023/24 Quarterly targets Quarter 1 Quarter 2 Quarter 3 Quarter 4 Recognition and Enforcement of Foreign Judgements in Civil or Commercial matters (Hague Judgement Convention) matters (Hague Judgement Convention) to Minister for approval to submit to Cabinet for accession 9.6.1 Number of constitutional rights awareness/education sessions conducted by Community Advice Offices 200 - 70 150 200 9.6.2 Number of Community Advice Offices provided with financial support to deliver free basic advice services 50 - 30 40 50 9.7.1 Framework on International Relations Engagement submitted to the DG by target date Framework on International Relations Engagement submitted to the DG for approval by 31 March 2024 Benchmarkstudy,desk-top research, datagathering and analysisandstakeholderconsultationonFrameworkonInternationalRelations Draft Framework on International Relations Engagement produced and presented to policy making structures, i.e. MANCO and EXCO.
+Outcome 9: Advanced constitutionalism, human rights and the rule of law

+Output indicators Annual target 2023/24 Quarterly targets Quarter 1 Quarter 2 Quarter 3 Quarter 4 Recognition and Enforcement of Foreign Judgements in Civil or Commercial matters ( Hague Judgement Convention) matters (Hague Judgement Convention) to Minister for approval to submit to Cabinet for accession 9.6.1 Number of constitutional rights awareness/education sessions conducted by Community Advice Offices 200 - 70 150 200 9.6.2 Number of Community Advice Offices provided with financial support to deliver free basic advice services 50 - 30 40 50 9.7.1 Framework on International Relations Engagement submitted to the DG by target date Framework on International Relations Engagement submitted to the DG for approval by 31 March 2024 Benchmark study, desk-top research, data gathering and analysis and stakeholder consultation on the Framework on International Relations Draft Framework on International Relations Engagement produced and presented to policy making structures, i.e. MANCO and EXCO.
 Review and incorporate all input, comments and suggestions and second draft of the Framework on International Relations Engagement produced.
 Framework on International Relations Engagement submitted to DG for approval by 31 March 2024